tillchen/personal-website/content/posts/2019-09-04-Kotlin-Notes.md

 12. We can use the qualified `this` to access the `this` from an outer scope: `this@MainActivity`.

+13. How to compile and run in the command line:

+    ```sh
+    kotlinc main.kt -include-runtime -d main.jar && java -jar main.jar "optional args"
+    ```

 ## Collections

 1. `List`, `Set`, `Map`, `MutableList`, `MutableSet`, `MutableMap`.